Amazon Patents Wristbands Designed To Track and Steer Employees' Movements - Slashdot

 This is interesting, but what they really need is some kind of system to keep track of inventory levels.
 This would prevent situations where I buy something and then they tell me they don't have any on the day it was supposed to arrive.
 Hopefully they will soon catch up with my advanced thinking.

+I know that many people canâ(TM)t figure out the difference between rating a product and rating the seller, but yes, it was Amazon.

-Trying to understand confusing data (Score:2, Funny)
+Trying to understand confusing data (Score:3, Funny)

 Re: (Score:1)